xizhou/ITRDR/README.md

     PRUNE1	0.325788738
     LIN9	0.017277068

-The first column is gene symbol (with column name's "gene"), the second column should contain the result of selected group comparison (pvalue (named as pval\_x) or fold change (fc\_x)).
+The first column is gene symbol (with column name's "gene"), the other columns should contain the result of selected group comparison (pvalue (named as pval\_x) or fold change (fc\_x)).

 读取GEO数据并形式上合并

 ```r
 library(data.table)
 dir <- "~/ITRDR/data/sample_data"